 Conflict left the southern cities of Aden and Taiz in ruins, wrecked the northern city of Sa’ada and damaged many other areas.
 When bombs hit residential areas, civilian deaths are inevitable.
-Last year
+In 2016

 , Yemen had the third highest number of civilian deaths and injuries of any conflict in the world.

-At least six children are killed or injured every day in Yemen’s conflict.
+Children are killed or injured every month in Yemen’s conflict.
 They’re collateral damage.
 They’re even targets of war.
 They’re recruited to fight at as young as ten years old.

 But for Yemen’s children violence is just the beginning.